overhangio/openedx-release-demo/README.md

 The following plugins are enabled on the demo platform:

+- tutor-android ([PR](https://github.com/overhangio/tutor-android/pull/17) by @muhammadali286) The mobile all can be downloaded from https://mobile.quince.demo.edly.io/app.apk.
 - tutor-cairn ([PR](https://github.com/overhangio/tutor-cairn/pull/20/) by @FahadKhalid210)
 - tutor-contrib-codejail ([branch](https://github.com/eduNEXT/tutor-contrib-codejail/tree/quince) by @MaferMazu)
 - tutor-credentials ([PR](https://github.com/overhangio/tutor-credentials/pull/28) by @Talha-Rizwan)